swl-x/MystiQ/README.md

 For compiling and installing MystiQ, please refer to [INSTALL](INSTALL).

-If you want to contribute as a developer please see the file [CONTRIBUTING.md](CONTRIBUTING.md).
+If you want to contribute in any way with the project, see the file [CONTRIBUTING.md](CONTRIBUTING.md).

 License
 -------